Laika, LLC

-Laika, LLC (stylized as LAIKA) is an American stop-motion animation studio specializing in feature films, commercial content for all media, music videos, and short films.
-The studio is best known for its stop-motion feature films, Coraline, ParaNorman, The Boxtrolls, Kubo and the Two Strings, and Missing Link.
+Laika, LLC is an American independent stop-motion animation studio specializing in feature films, commercial content for all media, music videos, and short films.
+The studio is best known for its stop-motion feature films Coraline, ParaNorman, The Boxtrolls, Kubo and the Two Strings, Missing Link, and an upcoming film Wildwood.
 It is owned by Nike co-founder Phil Knight and is located in Hillsboro, Oregon, part of the Portland metropolitan area.
 Knight's son, Travis Knight, acts as Laika's president and CEO.

-They have a Los Angeles-based subsidiary called LAIKA Live-Action.
+The studio has a Los Angeles-based subsidiary called LAIKA Live Action.

 Laika previously had two divisions, Laika Entertainment for feature films and Laika/house for commercial content.
 The studio spun off the commercial division in July 2014 to focus exclusively on feature film production.
 The new independent commercial division is now called HouseSpecial.